tahoang/dx/README.md

 dx
 ==

-A JavaScript framework built upon JQuery for quick application setup  using mvc architecture.
+A JavaScript framework built for quick application setup  using mvc architecture.
+Used in conjunction with JQuery.

 ==
 ```javascript